An open API service indexing awesome lists of open source software.

 ## Features

-- Bidirectional streaming support in web browsers
+- Bidirectional streaming in browsers via WebSocket or WebRTC

-- Built on libp2p streams with `@chainsafe/libp2p-yamux`
+- Built on libp2p streams with [@chainsafe/libp2p-yamux]

-- Efficient RPC multiplexing over single connections
+- Efficient multiplexing of RPCs over single connections

-- Zero-reflection Go code via [protobuf-go-lite]
+- Zero-reflection Go via [protobuf-go-lite]

-- TypeScript interfaces via [protobuf-es-lite]
+- Lightweight TypeScript via [protobuf-es-lite]

-- Sub-streams support through [rpcstream]
+- Sub-stream support via [rpcstream]

 [Proto3 services]: https://developers.google.com/protocol-buffers/docs/proto3#services